mikedilger/chorus/docs/PERSONAL_RELAY.md

 It may be better for others if people were to use a smaller number of larger relay services.

 But who am I to say?
 You are the sovereign.
 Here is your personal relay.

+## Open Relay

+You can run chorus as an open public relay.
+Just set `open_relay` to true in the config.